 - using shale for a non-construction use

 It is an environmental tax designed to discourage the extraction of virgin aggregate and encourage the recycling of construction and demolition waste.

 The Scotland Act 2016 carried forward new legislative powers for raising the Aggregates Levy in Scotland.

 In February 2019, the UK Government announced that long-standing litigation on the UK Aggregates Levy had concluded.
 In July 2020, the UK Government concluded a review considering potential reforms to the levy, taking account of its objectives and impact, the effectiveness of the current design and the environmental and business context for aggregate construction and supply.
 In August 2020 the Scottish Government published research reviewing, modelling and analysing illustrative options for a Scotland-specific Aggregates Levy.

 A timeline for introduction of a devolved levy has not yet been agreed.
 The Scottish Government will continue the necessary work to allow for this, working with stakeholders and the UK Government to consider policy options and develop the necessary evidence base.
-It will however be for the next Scottish Parliament to consider the legislation that would be required to provide for a devolved levy.
 The UK levy will continue to apply in the interim.